ameerhaziq20/ameerhaziq20.github.io/_projects/(4) Fast 9 Reddit Comments Sentiment Analysis using NLTK and PRAW.md

 # 3. Data Collection

 * Source
-    * The Tweets collected will be from reddit.com using their API.
+    * The comments collected will be from reddit.com using their API.
     * The python library PRAW will be used to gather the comments.

 * Storage